monsieurpapa/PrefixAggregation/fundamentals.md

+Route Aggregation (RA) also known as BGP Route Summarization is a method to minimize the size of the routing table, announcing the whole address block received from the Regional Internet Registry (RIR) to other ASes.
+RA is opposite to non-aggregation routing, where individual sub-prefixes of the address block are announced to BGP peers.
+RA reduces the size of the global routing table, decreases routers’ workload and saves network bandwidth.

 You use aggregates in order to minimize the size of routing tables.
 Aggregation is the process that combines the characteristics of several different routes in such a way that advertisement of a single route is possible.